StancuFlorin/google-assistant-samsung-smart-tv-integration/README.md

-# Rasberry Pi Samsung TV Remote #
+# Google Home - Samsung Smart TV Integration #

-TBA
+Use your Google Home device as a remote for your Samsung Smart TV.
+There is no need for a Logitech Harmony device.

 ## Make the script start at startup ##